-Reading at St John Southworth
+Reading at Saint John Southworth RC Primary School

 At St John Southworth RC Primary School we believe that reading is the most important thing that children learn at school.

 Learning to read is like learning a code and the letters are the symbols for the code.
 If you know what the symbols mean you can crack the code.

 At St John Southworth we aim:

 - to employ successfully appropriate strategies in reading, including phonic skills, word recognition and the use of picture and contextual cues.

 - to develop reading comprehension skills

 - to develop increasing independence in (i) reading for enjoyment, and (ii) in selecting and using books and other printed material as sources of information develop the facility to discriminate critically in terms of what is useful, what has quality and what gives personal satisfaction.

 1. To provide a range and variety of books which are easily accessible to teachers and pupils, which are up-to-date and in good condition, and are at an appropriate level for the children.